 Where the constants $C>0$ are independent on $\e$.
 We want to prove that $(u^{*}, B^{*})$ is a weak solution of the system \eqref{eq:MHD}.
 Let us multiply the first equations of \eqref{eq:main} by $\phi\in C_{c}([0,T);C^{\infty}_{per}(\T))$ with $\dive\phi=0$ and the second equations by $\psi\in C_{c}([0,T);C^{\infty}_{per}(\T))$.
 Specifically, from the equation for the velocity we get:

 and from the equation for the magnetic field:

-By using \eqref{conv} and \eqref{eq:mns} we can easily pass to the limit in all the terms of the previous equalities except the terms on the right-hand sides.
+By using \eqref{conv} and by using the equations \eqref{eq:mns} to get the necessary estimates in time we can easily pass to the limit in all the terms of the previous equalities except the terms on the right-hand sides.
 We want to prove that

 Let us start with the first term